mapzen/presentations/07-2017-SPUR-Transit-Design/transit-maps.md

 In this exercise, you experimented with the map styles using Tangram Play to customize your transit map.

-While the data layers were already added and styled for you, you now have an introduction to how you might make a map showing the routes and stops that are important to you.
+While the data layers were already added and styled for you, you now have an introduction to how you could make a map showing the routes and stops that are important to you.